-The LM3S1133 controller includes one I2C module that provides the ability to communicate to other IC devices over an I2C bus.
+The LM3S1960 controller includes two I2C modules that provide the ability to communicate to other IC devices over an I2C bus.
 The I2C bus supports devices that can both transmit and receive (write and read) data.

-Devices on the I2C bus can be designated as either a master or a slave.
-The I2C module supports both sending and receiving data as either a master or a slave, and also supports the simultaneous operation as both a master and a slave.
-The four I2C modes are: Master Transmit, Master Receive, Slave Transmit, and Slave Receive.
+Devices on the I^2C bus can be designated as either a master or a slave.
+Each I^2C module supports both sending and receiving data as either a master or a slave, and also supports the simultaneous operation as both a master and a slave.
+The four I^2C modes are: Master Transmit, Master Receive, Slave Transmit, and Slave Receive.